Published January 24, 2022

 Aside from your own government’s advice, the decision will be based on your personal feelings about being safe visiting Italy right now.

 Vaccinations are being administered on an constant basis.
-You can follow Italy's vaccination progress here - just over 87,500,000 vaccinations have been administered to date, with over 80% of all eligible Italians being fully vaccinated against Covid-19 at the time of writing.
+You can follow Italy's vaccination progress here - just over 124,100,000 vaccinations have been administered to date, with over 87% of all eligible Italians being fully vaccinated against Covid-19 at the time of writing.
+In addition, over 30,200,000 booster vaccinations have been administered, with a recent boom in people receiving both their booster and first doses.

 For more about how safe a city Rome is to visit in general, and how to stay safe in Rome, visit my page about this here.